bm2-lab/Singleanalyst/README.md

 # SingleAnalyst

 ## Introduction
-SingleAnalyst is an integrated platform for single-cell RNA-seq data analysis, focusing on the cell type assignment problem in single cell RNA-seq analysis.
+** SingleAnalyst ** is an integrated platform for single-cell RNA-seq data analysis, focusing on the cell type assignment problem.

 SingleAnalyst implemented various quality control, normalization and feature selection methods for data preprocessing, and featured a k-nearest neighbors based cell type annotation and assignment methods